 lucy

-Lucy Name Meaning: Origins and Significance
+Lucy Name Meaning: Origins & Significance

-Lucy Name Origin and Meaning
+Lucy Name Origin & Meaning

-Lucy is a versatile name that has many variations, including Lucille, Lucinda, Luz, Luzi, Lucile, Lucius, Luca, Lucetta, Lucette, Luciana, Lucilla, Lucienne, Lucita, and Lucyna.
+Lucy is a versatile name that has many variations, including Lucille, Lucinda, Luz, Luzi, Lucile, Lucius, Luca, Lucetta, Lucette, Luciana, Lucilla, Lucienne, Lucita, & Lucyna.
 The name is also associated with the flower lily, whiich is known for its white, airy petals.

 Popularity of the Name Lucy